Kippykip/xbox360.mod/README.md

 # xbox360.mod
-XBox360 controller module for BlitzMax
+Threaded and non-Threaded XBox360 controller module for BlitzMax.